magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_right-restraint.md

 It’s only this much.
 The imagination makes it out to be more than it is.
 This is where we perish, because of our imagination.
-Ordained persons have to forbear more than others here, in the realm of sensuality. means lusting.
+Ordained persons have to forbear more than others here, in the realm of sensuality.
+*Kāma* means lusting.
 Desiring evil things and desiring good are a kind of lusting, but here it refers to desiring those things that attract us, meaning sensuality.
 It is difficult to get free of.

-When Ānanda asked the Buddha, ‘After the has entered how should we practise mindfulness?
+When Ānanda asked the Buddha, ‘After the Tathāgata has entered Nibbāna, how should we practise mindfulness?
 How should we conduct ourselves in relation to women?
 This is an extremely difficult matter; how would the Lord advise us to practise mindfulness here?’

 The Buddha replied, ‘Ānanda!
 It is better that you not see women at all.’